 Each individual on The Big Exchange can open up to one of our ISAs, or General Investment Accounts (GIA).
 As a Guardian or Parent you can open up to 5 JISAs, each one has to be for a different child.
-Find out more about which account is right for you here .
+Find out more about which account is right for you in our Accounts Page .
 At present, we do not offer joint accounts.

 For most accounts there is a minimum age of 18 years old but a Junior Investment Savings Account (JISA) can be opened by a parent/guardian for a child under 18.

 Firstly, in order to withdraw cash from your TBE account the money needs to be in available cash.
 If your money is tied up in investments, you will need to create a sell order for the required amount of investments that you wish to cash in.
 This sell trade usually takes a couple of working days to settle.
 Initially you will see the amount become 'Available to trade', before it then becomes "Available to withdraw" in your Big Exchange Dashboard once the trade has settled.
 Once your sell trade has completed or you have the required amount visible in "Available to withdraw" you can then request to "Withdraw cash" on your Big Exchange account dashboard.
 Making this request will transfer the cash to your designated bank account listed in your profile section.
 This can take 3-5 working days to arrive in your bank account.
 There is no charge or fee to withdraw from your account.

 We will collect this money from your account - we recommend that every customer holds at least £5-10 in cash to cover the fees.
 But, if there is not enough cash in your account and its all in investments, we will sell down some of the holdings to pay the amount needed to cover the cost of using The Big Exchange.